evmos/docs/docs/develop/smart-contracts/evm-extensions/ibc-transfer.md

     /// @param granter The address of the granter.
     /// @param sourcePort The source port of the IBC transaction.
     /// @param sourceChannel The source channel of the IBC transaction.
-    /// @param denom The denomination of the tokens transferred.
-    /// @param amount The amount of tokens transferred. event IBCTransferAuthorization(
+    /// @param spendLimit The coins approved in the allocation event IBCTransferAuthorization(
         address indexed grantee,
         address indexed granter,
         string sourcePort,
         string sourceChannel,
-        string denom,
-        uint256 amount
+        Coin[] spendLimit
     );
     ```